El Nido Travel Guide

 Since the primary activities in El Nido are swimming and island hopping, bringing swimming clothes, comfortable summer outfits, sunblock, dry bag, waterproof case for mobile phones and camera will do just fine.
 Snorkeling equipment, life vest, goggles and water shoes will be either provided by your local guides or you can rent it in El Nido.
 If you already have those, make sure to bring it to save extra money!
 If you do not have an underwater camera, you can rent one or a GoPro camera for P1200 (20 USD) per day.

 Things to Remember

 - El Nido still has electrical problems.
-Usually brownouts are hard to predict, but since larger resorts have their own alternative power sources such as generators, it causes less troubles.
+Usually, brownouts are hard to predict, but since larger resorts have their own alternative power sources such as generators, it causes fewer troubles.
 This means that if there is no electricity in your hotel or the restaurant, there will be no Wi-Fi as well.

 - As a foreign traveler in the area, there is a mandatory environmental fee of P200 (4 USD).
 This fee is used to cover conservation expenses, maintaining and safeguarding the beautiful paradise in order for the future generation to enjoy what El Nido has to offer.